• Skip to primary navigation

 Instructions

-• Pat the trout dry with a paper towel; season with salt and pepper.
+• Pat the steaks dry with a paper towel.
+Cut the meat into 1" pieces; season generously with salt & pepper.

 Notes